tjain59/BBBResearch/README.md

 The full feature dataset (509 molecules) as well as the actual dataset (281 molecukes) that was fed in for training/testing are both located in the repository.
 The feature search yielded many "not found" values-- molecules with more than 50% of data incomplete were removed from the dataset.
 The code is written entirely in Python.

-How to run the code:
+How to run the code: Any Python IDE can run the code with the right packages (found in requirements.txt)